Roger Scruton: Activism in Central Europe

+In 1979, Scruton was invited by fellow professor Kathy Wilkes to a philosophy group which gathered secretly in Prague to avoid police attention.
+The first lecture he gave was on Wittgenstein's private language argument.
 From 1979 to 1989, Scruton was an active supporter of dissidents in Czechoslovakia under Communist Party rule, forging links between the country's dissident academics and their counterparts in Western universities.
-As part of the Jan Hus Educational Foundation, he and other academics visited Prague and Brno, now in the Czech Republic, in support of an underground education network started by the Czech dissident Julius Tomin, smuggling in books, organizing lectures, and eventually arranging for students to study for a Cambridge external degree in theology (the only faculty that responded to the request for help).
+As part of the Jan Hus Educational Foundation, he and other academics visited Prague and Brno (both now located in the Czech Republic), in support of an underground education network started by Czech dissident Julius Tomin, smuggling in books, organizing lectures, and eventually arranging for students to study for a Cambridge external degree in theology (the only faculty which responded to the request for help).
 There were structured courses and samizdat translations, books were printed, and people sat exams in a cellar with papers smuggled out through the diplomatic bag.
+The effort was not supported by the British Foreign Office, except from 1983 to 1986, when Malcolm Rifkind was the Minister of State for Europe.

 Scruton was detained in 1985 in Brno before being expelled from the country.
-The Czech dissident Bronislava Müllerová watched him walk across the border with Austria: "There was this broad empty space between the two border posts, absolutely empty, not a single human being in sight except for one soldier, and across that broad empty space trudged an English philosopher, Roger Scruton, with his little bag into Austria."
+Czech dissident Bronislava Müllerová watched him walk across the border with Austria: "There was this broad empty space between the two border posts, absolutely empty, not a single human being in sight except for one soldier, and across that broad empty space trudged an English philosopher, Roger Scruton, with his little bag into Austria."
 On 17 June that year, he was placed on the Index of Undesirable Persons.
-He wrote that he had also been followed during visits to Poland and Hungary.
+He wrote that he was also followed during visits to Poland and Hungary.

 For his work in supporting dissidents, Scruton was awarded the First of June Prize in 1993 by the Czech city of Plzeň, and in 1998 he was awarded the Czech Republic's Medal of Merit (First Class) by President Václav Havel.
 In 2019 the Polish government awarded him the Grand Cross of the Order of Merit of the Republic of Poland.
 Scruton was strongly critical of figures in the West – in particular Eric Hobsbawm – who "chose to exonerate" the crimes and atrocities of former communist regimes.
 His experience of dissident intellectual life in 1980s Communist Prague is recorded in fictional form in his novel Notes from Underground (2014).
 He wrote in 2019 that "despite the appeal of the Poles, Hungarians, Romanians and many more, it is the shy, cynical Czechs to whom I lost my heart and from whom I have never retrieved it".